Generating Novel Scene Compositions from Single Images and Videos: Experiments

+Finally, removing the low-level loss $\mathcal{L}_{D_{low-level}}$ also results in decreased diversity.
+According to Eq.~\ref{eq:loss_d_1} and \ref{eq:loss_d_2}, this term shifts the attention of the loss function from the latest discriminator layers towards earlier layers with smaller receptive field, which impedes the memorization of the whole image.
+This way, $\mathcal{L}_{D_{low-level}}$ not only helps to learn low-level image statistics, but also to regularize the discriminator, which results in a higher diversity.

-In Table \ref{table:ablation_diversity} we compare our DR to the latent consistency regularization (zCR) \cite{Zhao2020ImprovedCR} and diversity-sensitive loss (DS) \cite{Yang2019DiversitySensitiveCG}.
-Our DR noticeably improves over zCR and DS on all diversity metrics.
-We find it beneficial to use DR in the feature space, which leads to more variation in the generated samples.
-Interestingly, Table~\ref{table:ablation_diversity} illustrates a quality-diversity trade-off, where improvements in diversity lead to deterioration in SIFID.
-See more ablations in App. \ref{sec:app_DR}.
+\myparagraph{Comparison of DR to alternative techniques.} In Table \ref{table:ablation_diversity}, we compare our proposed DR to the latent consistency regularization (zCR) \citep{Zhao2020ImprovedCR}, diversity-sensitive loss (DS) \citep{Yang2019DiversitySensitiveCG}, and using no regularization (none).
+We apply zCR only to the generator loss, leaving the discriminator objective as it is.
+As both zCR and DS operate in the image space, we also test our proposed DR in the image space instead of the $G$ feature space, as in \citep{choi2020stargan}.
+As seen from Table~\ref{table:ablation_diversity}, our DR noticeably improves over zCR and DS in all diversity metrics.
+Moreover, we find it beneficial to use DR in the feature space, which leads to more variation in the generated samples.
+Interestingly, Table~\ref{table:ablation_diversity} illustrates a quality-diversity trade-off in the Single Image setting, where improvements in diversity lead to deterioration in SIFID.

+\myparagraph{Ablation on the DR strength.} In all our experiments, we used DR with $\lambda{=}0.15$.
+In Table \ref{table:lambda_dr}, we show the effect of changing $\lambda$ for DR in the Single Image setting, and thus changing the strength of the diversity regularization.
+Table \ref{table:lambda_dr} shows that setting the weight too high ($\lambda{=}0.50$) leads to good diversity but harms image quality, whereas small values ($\lambda{=}[0.00, 0.05]$) are beneficial for quality but deteriorates diversity.
+We observed that using $\lambda {=} 0.15$ leads to a good trade-off, resulting in a high diversity among generated samples while not corrupting the quality of textures and the global layout coherency.